gbrener/conda-shell/README.md

 Some auxillary benefits:

-- Distribute a single script (including its versioned dependencies), without creating a conda package nor an environment.yml
+- Distribute a single script (including its versioned dependencies), without creating a conda package nor an _environment.yml_ file
 - No need to memorize the names of your "throwaway" conda environments
 - No need to type `source activate ...` and `source deactivate`
-- Quickly find and activate existing environments based on package specs
+- Quickly find / activate existing environments based on package specs

 ## Installation

-There are two installation methods:
+There are two methods of installation:
 - [With conda](#with-conda)
 - [From source](#from-source)